 31 million children in India are orphaned and the conditions of institutions housing them are nothing short of appalling.They lack facilities like hygiene and living condition,children are denied of any emotional support, care and nurture.To ensure their right to live their childhood in a family-like environment, their right to education,food and best of everything,few like-minded individuals came together in 1996 to give shape to their dream.
 Presently,206 children have 17 Homes of their own.

-We ensure foster care where orphaned and abandoned children get a home that incorporates foster family and institutions.
-Mentors voluntarily nurture these children for a self reliant life.
+We ensure foster care children without parental care get a home that incorporates foster family and institutions.
+Mentors voluntarily nurture these children for a self-reliant life.
 Our mental health programme ensures children to overcome their traumatized pasts.
 Each home consists of 12-15 children, located in middle-class neighborhoods, where the community takes ownership of them; they can re-integrate themselves into society.
 Children receive education in best educational institutions.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Udayan Care Website

 Udayan Care Facebook Page

 Udayan Care's Blog